+Side Gigs for Caregivers That Bring Income and Combat Burnout.
 Being a senior caregiver is a highly fulfilling and rewarding job.
 However, many caregivers continue to face financial challenges along with the risk of job burnout.
-With the increasing cost of living, having a side career is a great way to earn extra income while having an opportunity to refocus your attention so that you can return to your core position refreshed and invigorated.
+With the increasing cost of living, having a side gig is a great way to earn extra income while having an opportunity to refocus your attention so that you can return to your core position refreshed and invigorated.

 Today, the podcast Fading Memories shares information on great part-time jobs for caregivers that can help supplement your income and reduce job burnout.